idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  - **Import source column** allows you to specify from which column to import source text
  - **Import target column** allows you to specify from which column you wish to import content in the translated segments
+ - **Import notes column** allows you to specify which column you wish to import as Notes
  - **Export column** allows you to specify to which column you want to export your translation

 ## Main translation interface